 When advancing forces threaten to encircle the British Expeditionary Force, their best chance of evading defeat is the strategic withdraw to Dunkirk.
 The bulk of British forces continue the fight, caught between either surrender or rescue.
 The risks of evacuation are great and time is growing short as a national call to prayer sounds across England.

-Narrated by Stuart Burgess, this inspiring docu-drama features animated maps and original film footage of war-time events.
-All new reenacted scenes dramatically bring to life the meaning and emotion of that uncertain time in history.
+Narrated by Stuart Burgess, “Operation Dynamo” features animated maps and original war-time footage.
+Reenacted scenes dramatically bring to life the meaning and emotion of that time in history.

 “Operation Dynamo makes a fine pairing with Christopher Nolan’s Dunkirk (2017) from last July and Joe Wright’s November entry Darkest Hour (2017).
 Through interviews and astonishing footage, the film seems to intend to fill in some of the historical and contextual cracks that could not have been covered in Nolan’s film.
 Director Benjamin Owen weaves the story well between these interviews, authentic clips and audio, an even and underscored narrative within a brisk, 40-minute film” —Review by The Dove Foundation [read full review]

 - “A documentary created with flair.” — Christian Life International Film Festival.

 - “Very solid videography and historical content.
 Great interviews and commentary.
 The maps that show the advancements of the armies was very helpful to the casual historian and helped to communicate what was going on at that moment in time.
 Seriously, History Channel quality.” — John A.

 - “It was very informative and had great acting!” — The Christian Film Festival